 - Noise is still present

 [amazon fields=”B003960FFM” value=”thumb” image_alt=”Panasonic Lumix DMC-ZS7″ image_size=”large” image_class=”aawp”]

 This is an automatic point and shoot, so there isn’t a ton of manual options, but with a 12x Optical zoom and 25mm-300mm lens capability alongside its 12.1 MP, you won’t be left disappointed.
 It can shoot up to 1280×720 HD movies, and the built in GPS will ensure that you never forget where you were when you took the shot.
 It’s one of the smallest photo/video hybrids available at the moment, and even supports both a dedicated video button and AVCHD recording to extend battery life without affecting video and sound quality.

 The ISO allows for 80-1600, and a ton of presets make getting good quality video simple and easy for everyone.
 There’s even an ‘underwater’ setting!
 It’s simple, but a great starter camera for the vlogger looking for quality that’s simple and reliable.

-$200 can net you a lot of camera.
+$200 will probably not get you a lot of camera for your money.
 Each of these cameras offer a wide range of functionality, a decent longevity, and some nifty creative features to help make your vlogging experience better.